anniesu1/environment-setpiece/README.md

 presence and color.
 The clouds are made using a perlin-based fractal brownian motion that takes in the position and also a time component to give the clouds movement.
 The prisms surrounding the main character are animated using a triangle wave function that takes in a time variable and displaces the y-coordinate of the pixel position.
-- Lighting: I have 3 lights in the scene: 1 directly above
+- Lighting: I have 3 lights in the scene: 1 directly above in the center of the scene, one located to the right, and an ambient light as well to give more illumination to the scene.
 - Vignette: I applied a vignette to the scene by calculating each pixel's distance from the center, and scaling the color by (1-distance)
 ![](sky.png)
 - Sky - color remapping: I remapped colors in the sky and linearly interpolated between a set of 5 colors to produce a gradient